In The Beginning…

 Highway 61, Revisited…

 As with any project involving multiple people, be it a team or a band, each individual must carry their share of the load to be successful.
 As Sonic Tonic entered 2016, there was a member of the band that was being pulled in many different directions and focus on Sonic Tonic was somehow lost in the shuffle, by late spring of 2016 we were in search of a new singer.
-We didn’t have to look far because our former singer in our previous band was looking for a rock and roll gig.
+We didn’t have to look far because our former singer in a previous band that Rudy and I had played in was looking for a rock and roll gig.
 I reached out, she came in, learned the songs and wanted to join the band.
 Welcome to Sonic Tonic Natalia Hill!!!

 Natalia Hill

 With a fresh outlook and a renewed energy Sonic Tonic started getting shows at The Del Mar Fair, up at clubs in Orange County and invites from as far away as Pasadena.
-Things were now moving along at light speed and we really expanded or set list, until, that is, life came knocking at the door and our little, upcoming band was once again placed back into park.
+We managed to get our first “fun” song into the lineup and it was an audience participation number from British band, The Struts.
+“Could Have Been Me” was a call out and return song and we got the audiences fully involved.
+There we cue cards, there were band members egging on the crowd, it was just fun.
+Things were now moving along at light speed and we really expanded or set list, until that is, life came knocking at the door and our little up and coming band was once again placed back into park.
 Erik had some life events that pulled his attention away from the band.
+He needed to step away.
 Erik’s decision was supported by all of us and he was given an open invitation to rejoin us anytime he wanted.

-It was at this time, Natalia said, “We should add keys to this band, so while we add a new guitar player, we should also post for a keyboard player.”
+It was at this time, Natalia said, “We should add keys to this band.
+When we post an ad for a new guitar player, we should also post for a keyboard player.”
 We all looked at each other and said that would be a cool idea.
 I know Rudy and I were chomping at the bit to add “Joker And The Thief” from Wolfmother and to actually have “Starlight” from Muse sound like the original version.
 So the search was on…

 Timothy and Tommy The Cat